 Available as a free download via http://weare1111.com/

 GAZELLE TWIN Changelings (JOHN FOXX & THE MATHS remix)

 Stark and mysterious, the living art of GAZELLE TWIN is the moniker of Elizabeth Walling, the Brighton based songstress whose brooding, unsettling Hauntronica has impressed in all the right circles.
 JOHN FOXX & THE MATHS’ version of one of her best tracks ‘Changelings’ sees Mr Foxx adding his own Cathedral Oceans sweeps to Benge’s Mathematical solutions.
-In an productive year profile wise which has seen her music used in the promotion for the film ‘Prometheus’, Walling has also chillingly reworked GARY NUMAN’s ‘We Are The Lost’.
+In an productive year profile wise, her music was used in the promotion for the film ‘Prometheus’.

-Available on the download album ‘The Entire City Remixed’ via Anti-Ghost Moon Ray Records and the CD ‘Evidence’ by JOHN FOXX & THE MATHS via Metamatic Records.
+Available on the album ‘The Entire City Remixed’ via Anti-Ghost Moon Ray Records

 GRIMES is the kooky Montreal sensation that is Clare Boucher and this LYKKE LI fronting KRAFTWERK tune is sumptuously infectious.
 Despite almost unintelligible vocals, ‘Oblivion’ is probably the most immediate track on the ‘Visions’ album although other tracks like ‘Genesis’ and ‘Be A Body’ explore similarly accessible synthesized avenues.
 ‘Oblivion’ is ideal for those looking for subtler percussive colours and synthesized tapestries in a leftfield lady meets pop princess fusion.

-Available on the CD ‘Visions’ via 4AD Records
+Available on the album ‘Visions’ via 4AD Records

 HUSKI Close To The Edge